Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Which property types are increasing faster in value in Da Nang as of 2026?

-As of early 2026, the ranking of property types by value appreciation in Da Nang goes like this: apartments and condos are rising fastest, followed by townhouses, then shophouses, and finally villas at the slower end.
+As of early 2026, the ranking of Da Nang residential property types by value appreciation rate, from fastest to slowest, is: apartments and condos first, then townhouses, then shophouses, and finally villas.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: